 - Stir in green beans until coated, then turn off heat.

 - For the topping, place bacon cubes, Parmesan cheese and melted butter in a small bowl and mix through.
 Sprinkle the topping over the casserole.

 If you are on a low-carb or ketogenic diet, you must always be careful about eating beans.
 In contrast, green beans make the exception among legumes.

-On the keto diet, you should eat a maximum of 50 grams of net carbohydrates a day – often much less.
-However, since garden beans have less than 4 grams of net carbohydrates per 100 grams, they are allowed on Keto.
+You should eat 50 grams of net carbohydrates daily on the keto diet – often much less.
+However, garden beans are allowed on Keto since they have less than 4 grams of net carbohydrates per 100 grams.

 The bottom line is that green beans are suitable for low carb.
 However, since they, like all legumes, also contain antinutrients like lectins and phytic acid that inhibit nutrient absorption, you shouldn’t use them as an everyday side dish.

 In any case, they can be on the table at festive times.